 Providing care to a loved one with dementia, even at early stages, is challenging in ways that most people are just simply not adapted to deal with.
-One major issue that caregivers for those with dementia struggle with is setting achievable and realistic goals for each day that are not contingent upon a “good” or “bad” day.
+One major issue that caregivers for those with dementia, including Alzheimer’s patients with impaired memory, struggle with is setting achievable and realistic goals for each day that are not contingent upon a “good” or “bad” day.
 At Valiente Senior Living, the experts in our memory care facility employ SMART goals for each of our guests specific to each day.
 SMART goals are more than just excitedly expressed intelligent goals; the SMART acronym is instead a formula used for setting realistic and achievable goals for anything in life.
 We believe that these goals align well with dementia care and treatment plans in the following ways:

 S – Specific

 When setting a goal for the loved one in your life, it is important that you make goals for Alzheimer’s patients specific, even if they are mundane.
 One of your goals can be to pick out and put on clothes in the morning, rather than just to get ready for breakfast.
 Break down goals to simple and clear pieces.
 This also allows you to track progress on specific portions of a larger goal day-by-day and truly track your loved one’s’ abilities over time.
 Specific goals also allow you to manage your daily activities as smaller tasks, rather than viewing each day or week as its own vague goal.

 M – Measurable